lseppala/knowledge/programming-language/go/a-conversation-with-go-modules.md

 > It still installs into the GOPATH, but now it installs the source into
 > `$GOPATH/pkg/mod/package-name@version`

-Oh, great!
+Oh, wonderful!
 There's versions now.
 How do I install a specific version?

 > `go get path/package-name@version`